In association with Fojo Media Institute, Linnaeus University, Sweden

 Graphic for a Media Helping Media workshop outline

-Workshop: News writing for those starting off in journalism
+Workshop: News writing for beginners

 Graphic for a Media Helping Media workshop outline

-Workshop: The importance of clarity in news
+Workshop: Story structure in news

 You might also like